Arthur Fitger: Biography

-Arthur Fitger grew up in the grand ducal Posthaus in Delmenhorst which was also an inn which functioned as stopover for change of horses (postillions) and postal/customs exchange between Oldenburg and Bremen (part of the Thurn und Taxis network of the Holy Roman Empire).
+Fitger grew up in the grand ducal Posthaus in Delmenhorst which was also an inn which functioned as stopover for change of horses (postillions) and postal/customs exchange between Oldenburg and Bremen (part of the Thurn und Taxis network of the Holy Roman Empire).
 His younger brother Emil Fitger (born 15 December 1848 in Delmenhorst, died 9 April 1917 in Bremen) was editor in chief of the Weser-Zeitung in Bremen for many years.
-Arthur Fitger attended the Volks- und Rektorschule in Delmenhorst and then the gymnasium in Oldenburg, where he lived at the home of Baurat Otto Lasius (1797–1888).
+Fitger attended the Volks- und Rektorschule in Delmenhorst and then the gymnasium in Oldenburg, where he lived at the home of Baurat Otto Lasius (1797–1888).

 Painting

 In 1858, Fitger went to the Akademie zu München, where he studied under Moritz von Schwind (1804–1875), Peter von Cornelius (1783–1867) and Bonaventura Genelli (1798–1868).
 He went to Antwerp in 1861 and then to Paris.
 From 1863 to 1865, he stayed in Rome, supported by a scholarship from Oldenburg's grand duke.
 Then he spent the following years alternately in Vienna und Berlin before moving to Bremen in 1869.

 Fitger became known for his large decorative works, executed chiefly at Bremen.
 He decorated the Rembertikirche with two pictures: "The lost son" and "The Merciful Samaritan."
 He did a frieze for the bourse with maritime allegories.
 His works also appeared in the Haus Seefahrt and the Reichspostgebäude.
 Influenced by the Franco-Prussian War in 1870, he produced the portable artwork "Barbarossa's Awakening," which spread his reputation further.
 In 1875, he was given the task of decorating the Ratskeller with murals.
 From 1883 to 1884 he painted large murals in the Kunsthalle Hamburg.
 After this he returned to Bremen where he painted murals of nymphs and centaurs in Imperial Hall of the new Imperial Post Office Building.